• Skip to secondary menu

 Extending the Kitchen Cabinets and Building out the Peninsula - Kitchen Renovation

-Once I had the ladders built, I attached them with small pieces of 2×4.
+Once I had the ‘ladders’ built, I attached them to each other with small pieces of 2×4.

 Extending the cabinets and building out the peninsula - kitchen renovation